-At its core, this is a strategic way for pharmaceutical companies to diversity their product development pipeline.
+At its core, pharmaceutical company investment into CAR-T cell therapies is a way to diversify product development pipelines.

-Other deal-making in this space includes bluebird bio’s broad strategic collaboration with Celgene Corporation to commercialize CAR T-cell programs and Pfizer’s CAR-T collaboration with Cellectis that was accompanied by $80 million upfront payment and up to $185 million per product with royalties.
+- Pfizer established a CAR-T collaboration with Cellectis accompanied by $80 million upfront payment and up to $185 million per product with royalties

-Additionally, Bellicum Pharmaceuticals and Agensys, an affiliate of Astellas Pharma, have a global license agreement that allows Bellicum to commercialize adoptive cell therapies, including CAR-T cells, for tumors expressing Prostate Stem Cell Antigen (PSCA).
+- Bellicum Pharmaceuticals and Agensys, an affiliate of Astellas Pharma, entered global license agreement that allows Bellicum to commercialize adoptive cell therapies, including CAR-T cells, for tumors expressing Prostate Stem Cell Antigen (PSCA).

 However, this deal-making isn’t limited to CAR-T cell therapy deals.
 A full review of “big pharma” investment into cell therapy companies is explored below.